tbnorth/git_for_r/git_for_r.md

 ## Git terms, nouns

  - `repository` - the git files that record all previous versions of a project.
-Usually a special folder called `.git`.
+Usually a special folder called `.git`

  - `commit` - a particular snapshot of a project at a specific time, exists in a repository